http://www.saltworkstechnologies.com

 distillation ("MED") or multi-stage flash ("MSF").
 MED and MSF

-desalinate saltwater by repeatedly evaporating and condensing the
+desalinate saltwater by repeatedly evaporating and condensing

-saltwater over a series of multiple stages.
-The source of the
+the saltwater over a series of multiple stages.
+The source of

-order of magnitude higher than the electrical energy used by RO.
+typically an order of magnitude higher than the electrical

 [0009] Another method of desalination is electrodialysis ("ED").